College of Education, Nursing and Health Professions

 Graduate 2.3 Graduates will establish a physical therapy plan of care that is safe, efficient, patient-centered, and evidence-based.

 Graduate 3.1 Graduates will complete and effectively present a research project.

 Graduate 3.2 Graduates will collect and analyze data from selected outcome measures in a manner that supports accurate analysis of individual patient and group outcomes.Graduate 3.3 Graduates will perform a physical therapy patient examination using evidence-based tests and measures.

 Select Physical Therapy is an outpatient private practice located in Health Services at the Sports Center.
 Select offers wide range of physical therapy sports medicine and work health services and is dedicated to enhancing the quality of our patients’ lives.
 The clinic takes pride in outstanding customer service, excellent patient care, and strong outcomes.
 We offer complementary injury assessment.
 Students in the Physical Therapy program are linked to the clinic through their integrated or full-time clinical experiences.

 The Doctor of Physical Therapy program at the University of Hartford is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, VA 22314, tel: 703.706.3245; email: email@example.com; website: http://www.capteonline.org.
 If needing to contact the program/institution directly, please call Catherine Certo at 860.768.5367 or email firstname.lastname@example.org.

-The Doctor of Physical Therapy program and the Health Sciences program within the College of Education, Nursing and Health Professions at the University of Hartford is accredited by the Board of Higher Education of the State of Connecticut and by the New England Association of Schools and Colleges.
+The Doctor of Physical Therapy program and the Health Sciences program within the College of Education, Nursing and Health Professions at the University of Hartford is accredited by the Board of Higher Education of the State of Connecticut and by the New England Commission of Higher Education.